Choosing the right optimization KPI for your A/B tests

 - Purchases on a test in the homepage are delayed reward

-To conclude: The conversion funnel methodology allows marketers to more quickly improve conversion rates.
+To conclude: eCommerce Conversion Rate Optimization allows marketers to more quickly improve conversion rates.
 By setting objectives that are achieved more immediately, results are easier to track, and key metrics easier to improve.